-145.00 rask list.
-SQL Server campus claster configuration Action Description Verify hardware and software prerequisites See "Requirements for Symantec Storage Foundation and High Availability Solutions for Windows (SFW HA)" on page 85.
-Review the campus cluster configuration Understand active-passive configuration Review the sample configuration See "Reviewing the campus cluster configuration" on page 98.
-Configure storage hardware and network Set up the network and storage for a cluster environment Verify the DNS entries for the systems on which the application will be installed Install SFW HA Install Symantec Storage Foundation and High Availability Solutions for Windows Configure disk groups and volumes for SQL Server Create a dynamic cluster disk group using the Veritas Enterprise Administrator (VEA) Add disks to campus cluster sites to enable site allocation.
-Create dynamic volumes for the SQL system database, user databases and transaction logs using the VEA See "Configuring disk groups and volumes for SQL Server" on page 133.
-Configure the VCS cluster Verify static IP addresses and name resolution configured for each node Run the VCS Cluster Configuration Wizard (VCW) to configure cluster components and set up secure communication for the cluster See "Configuring the cluster using the Cluster Configuration Wizard" on page 158.
+Action Description Verify hardware and software prerequisites See "Reviewing the requirements" on page 76.
+Review the campus cluster configuration ■ Understand active-passive configuration. ■ Review the sample configuration.
+See "Reviewing the campus cluster configuration" on page 88.
+Configure storage hardware and network Set up the network and storage for a cluster environment.
+Verify the DNS entries for the systems on which SQL Server will be installed.
+See "Configuring the storage hardware and network" on page 105.
+Install SFW HA ■ Install Veritas Storage Foundation HA for Windows.
+See "Installing Veritas Storage Foundation HA for Windows" on page 107.
+Configure disk groups and volumes for SQL Server Create a dynamic cluster disk group using Veritas Enterprise Administrator (VEA).
+Add disks to campus cluster sites to enable site allocation.
+Create dynamic volumes for the SQL Server system database, user databases, and transaction logs using VEA.
+See "Configuring cluster disk groups and volumes for SQL Server" on page 116.
+Configure the VCS cluster Verify that static IP addresses and name resolution are configured for each node.
+Run the Veritas Cluster Server Configuration Wizard (VCW) to configure cluster components and set up secure communication for the cluster.
+See "Configuring the cluster" on page 138.

-Table 3-4 Task list: SQL Server r campus cluster configuration (continued) Table 3-4 Task list.
-Skr Sciver carripus ciuster Comingulation (COIILIIIUEU)
+Table 3-4 Task list: SQL Server campus cluster configuration (Continued)

-Action Description Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the guidelines for installing SQL Server in the SFW HA environment See "About installing and configuring SQL Server" on page 177.
-Install and configure SQL Server on the second or additional failover nodes Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on the second system" on page 183.
-Create a SQL user defined database Create volumes, if not created already, for a user-defined database and transaction log Create a user-defined database in SQL Server See "Creating a SQL Server user-defined database" on page 184.
-Create a SQL service group Create a SQL Server service group using the SQL Server Agent Configuration Wizard Bring the service group online on the node where you ran the wizard to configure the service group.
+Action Description Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node.
+Follow the guidelines for installing SQL Server in the SFW HA environment.
+See "Installing and configuring SQL Server on the first cluster node" on page 159.
+Install and configure SQL Server on the second or additional failover nodes Stop the SQL Server services on the first node.
+Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment.
+See "Installing SQL Server on the second cluster node" on page 161.
+Create a SQL Server user-defined database If not done earlier, create volumes for a user-defined database and transaction log.
+Create a user-defined database in SQL Server.
+See "Creating a SQL Server user-defined database" on page 162.
+Create a SQL Server service group Create a SQL Server service group using the VCS SQL Server 2008 Agent Configuration Wizard.
+Bring the service group online on the node where you ran the wizard to configure the service group.
 This is first cluster node where you installed SQL Server.
-See "Configuring the VCS SQL Server service group" on page 187.
-Modify the Address and SubNetMask attributes if the sites are in different subnets Modify the Address and SubNetMask attributes of the IP resource if the sites are in different subnets.
-See "Modifying the IP resource in the SQL Server service group" on page 216.
-Set the ForceImport attribute of the VMDg resource as per the requirement If a site failure occurs, set the ForceImport attribute of the VMDg resource to 1 to ensure proper failover See "Setting the ForceImport attribute to 1 after a site failure" on page 218.
+See "Configuring the VCS SQL Server service group" on page 165.
+Modify the Address and SubNetMask attributes if the sites are in different subnets Modify the Address and SubNetMask attributes if the sites are in different subnets.
+See "Modifying the IP resource in the SQL Server service group" on page 190.
+Set the ForceImport attribute of the VMDg resource as per the If a site failure occurs, set the ForceImport attribute of the VMDg resource to 1 to ensure proper failover. requirement See "Setting the ForceImport attribute to 1 after a site failure" on page 192.